noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 2/2/2021 08:30 Wake up and after a couple of minutes Francesca start to electroshock me.
 These are electromagnetic weapons that act directly over my nervous system.
 Look at my video on the footer "**Electroshock torture in the Catalan slavery network**".

+- 2/2/2021 21:27 **Francesca** just say to me that I've to commit suicide because she has destroyed my life and now that I've got all the material to do a great complaint against her for crimes against humanity and terrorism she doesn't accept it.

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)